-(1) "Top-Up" eligible active duty DoD personnel may use this Montgomery or Post-9/11 G.I.
+- (1) "Top-Up" eligible active duty DoD personnel may use this Montgomery or Post-9/11 G.I.
 Bill benefit in conjunction with TA funds from their Service to cover those course costs to the Service member that exceed the amount of TA paid by his or her Service.
-Reserve Component members who have paid for Chapter 30 G.I.
+RC members who qualify for Montgomery G.I.
 Bill benefits may use those benefits concurrently with TA.
-Reserve Component members who have earned entitlement for the Post-9/11 G.I.
-Bill may combine VA benefits and TA as long as the combined benefits do not total more than 100 percent of the actual costs of tuition and fees.

-(2) DoD personnel are entitled to consideration for all forms of financial aid that educational institutions make available to students at their home campus.
-Educational institution financial aid officers shall provide information and application processes for scholarships, fellowships, grants, loans, etc., to DoD TA recipients.
-Figure 1.
-Template of DoD MOU Between DoD Office of the USD(P&R) and Educational Institution, Continued

-(3) Service members identified as eligible DoD TA recipients, who qualify for Pell Grants through the Department of Education's student aid program, shall have their TA benefits applied to their educational institution's account prior to the application of their Pell Grant funds to their account.
-Unlike TA funds, which are tuition-restricted, Pell Grant funds are not tuitionrestricted and may be applied to other allowable charges on the account.
+RC members who have earned entitlement for the Post-9/11 G.I.
+Bill can use both VA education benefits and TA, but VA will only pay for the portion of tuition not covered by TA.
+Therefore the combination of VA education benefits and TA will not exceed 100 percent of the actual costs of tuition. - (2) DoD personnel are entitled to consideration for all forms of financial aid that educational institutions make available to students at their home campus.
+Educational institution financial aid officers will provide information and application processes for Title IV student aid programs, scholarships, fellowships, grants, loans, etc., to DoD TA recipients. - (3) Service members identified as eligible DoD TA recipients, who qualify for Pell Grants through ED's student aid program, will have their TA benefits applied to their educational institution's account prior to the application of their Pell Grant funds to their account.
+Unlike TA funds, which are tuition-restricted, Pell Grant funds are not tuition-restricted and may be applied to other allowable charges on the account.

 f.
-Administration of Tuition and Fees
+Administration of Tuition